| An Essay on

 other persons of the same profession are classed under the number of the

 industry exercised in the establishment to which they belong.
+Industrial statistics henceforth remained a by-product of

 censuses.
 A 1931 industrial survey attached to the census contained output